jimtierneysc/tennis-scoreboard-ng/README.md

 * Choose a link in the navbar.
 * Each view supports add, delete and edit.
-* The Matches view has a link to the score.
+* The Matches view has a link to the match score.

 #### Scores view

 * Choose "Scores" in the navbar or the "Score" link in the Matches view.
 * A drop down list is used to select a match.
+* When a match is selected, the score board is shown
-* A drop down menu has commands to change the view and the score.
+* A drop down menu has commands to show or hide visual elements
-* The "Keep Score" command may be used to enable scoring.
-This command is enabled when the user in logged in.
+    * If you want to keep score, choose the command to show score keeper commands